DanMcInerney/LANs.py/README.md

 python LANs.py
 ```

-Because there's no -ip option this will arp scan the network, compare it to a live running promiscuous capture, and tell you the clients on the network that are sending the most packets, give Windows netbios names, then you can Ctrl-C and pick your target which it will then ARP spoof.
-Simple ARP spoofing.
+Because there's no -ip option this will arp scan the network, compare it to a live running promiscuous capture, and list all the clients on the nextwork including their Windows netbios names along with how many data packets they're sending. so you can immediately target the active ones.
+The ability to capture data packets they send is very dependant on physical proximity and the power of your network card. then you can Ctrl-C and pick your target which it will then ARP spoof.
+Simple target identification and ARP spoofing.

 Passive harvesting usage: